History at All Saints

 - The provision of historical fiction books to engage children in new topics.

-- The provision of an after school history club to develop enquiry skills and a passion for the subject.
+- The provision of an after school history club (post Covid-19) to develop enquiry skills and a passion for the subject.

 - A range of training sessions in teaching history will be provided for all teaching and support staff

-- To develop the role as history subject leader who is new to post.
+- To develop the role as History subject leader.

 - To develop more rigorous systems for the monitoring of History throughout the school.